MARTeamWhale/MUPPET/README.md

 ```matlab
 [xSignal, xNoise] = snr.extractSN(x, fs, sigStart, sigStop, noiseDist, units)
 ```
+**Purpose**
+Extract a matrix of samples from an acoustic timeseries coresponding to a defined start and stop time.
+Additionally, extract a matrix of samples of the same length some defined distance before the signal of interest, to represent a sample of background noise.
+The interval seperating the signal samples and the noise samples is user defined and dependant on the acoustic properties of the signal. *The signal and noise matrices will potentially be bandpass filtered within this function.*
 **Inputs**
 - x = data vector
 - fs = sampling rate